 Pamela LaPine, President and CEO of HipLink Software, has over 30 years of experience in Silicon Valley high-tech companies.
 Working closely with clients and partners, Pamela has led teams of engineers and professionals from early vision through continued advancement of the HipLink communication platform, positioning HipLink as a leader in critical messaging and notification software.
 Pamela is an expert in architecting global wireless solutions that reliably connect an organization or a backend system to existing wireless carrier networks.
 The reliability of HipLink in critical communications is trusted by hospitals and emergency responders throughout the country.

-Jack mark is a technical visionary who can provide direction on product roadmap, mobility and technical trends while mentoring the executive team to a successful exit.
+Jack Mark is a technical visionary who can provide direction on product roadmap, mobility and technical trends while mentoring the executive team to a successful exit.
 Jack has worked in digital health in the last 10 years improving patient care using innovative technology.
 Jack also worked with large retail organizations as a catalyst and change agent creating compelling solutions that were widely embraced.
 Jack founded Mobile Heartbeat in April 2009 where he developed a compelling collaborative mobile application for caregivers at acute care facilities in the USA.
-Customers include some of the largest healthcare facilities such as: HCA, YNHH, NYP, Eisenhower Medical, Mercy, Vanderbilt, etc. He sold the company to HCA in 2016.
-Jack founded Cuesol/ ModivMedia in 2000 where he partnered with Ahold/Stop&Shop to incubate new retail technology.
+Customers include some of the largest healthcare facilities such as: HCA, YNHH, NYP, Eisenhower Medical, Mercy, Vanderbilt, etc. Jack founded Cuesol/ ModivMedia in 2000 where he partnered with Ahold/Stop&Shop to incubate new retail technology.
 Jack sold Cuesol/ModivMedia.com in 2007.

 Bob Porterfield recently joined Doc Halo as Vice President of Product Integrations.
 He has worked in the healthcare industry since 2001, and has more than 40 years’ experience in technology-enabled networking, voice and data communication, and alarms and alerts.
 He has worked for several leading companies focused on voice and data communication, with messaging as a key component, including Stryker, Philips, Capsule Technology and Extension Healthcare.
 Bob is a veteran of the U.S. Navy in Vietnam, and received his degree in Computer Science from California State University, Fullerton.
 Bob is also an accomplished sailplane pilot and lives in Nevada where on numerous weekends you might find him flying as high to 18,000 feet and across several hundreds of miles of NV, AZ, and CA. He travels Doc Halo’s Cincinnati and Columbus offices frequently … via commercial airliner and not his sailplane.